 Getting to the Viking World Museum Keflavik from Reykjavik:

-Car: 34 minutes and 43 kilometers via route 41 to Víkingabraut will get you to the Vikings world museum.
+Car: 34 minutes and 43 kilometres via route 41 to Víkingabraut will get you to the Vikings world museum.
 We recommend that you hire a car while in Iceland it makes it much easier to do activities in Iceland.
-We visited in January so driving in Iceland in winter requires a little extra time as the roads may be icy.
+Our family visited Reykjavik in January so driving in Iceland in winter requires a little extra time as the roads may be icy.
 Don’t let driving in Iceland in winter scare you.
 As a person who had never driven in icy conditions before we found the roads to be excellent.

 Bus: Bus is not an ideal way to visit the Viking museum Iceland.
 However, a bus departs Hlíðar (a stop in Reykjavik) every 4 hours and stops at Tjarnarhverfi 1.5km away from the Viking Museum.